Quantum Tokens for Digital Signatures: Acknowledgments

 \section{Acknowledgments}

 We thank Scott Aaronson, Dorit Aharonov, Nir Bitansky, Zvika Brakerski, Aram Harrow, Robin Kothari, Gil Segev and Vinod Vaikuntanathan for valuable discussions.
 We thank Paul Christiano for reporting to us the attack described in Section~\ref{sec:attack-noisy-scheme}, and for his other comments.
+We also thank the anonymous referees for their comments.

+Most of this work was done while S.B.D. was at MIT and O.S. was at the Hebrew University and MIT.

-This work was partially supported by NSF grant no. 2745557, and ERC Grant 030-8301.
+This work was partially supported by NSF grant no. 2745557, and ERC Grant 030-8301, the Israel Science Foundation (ISF) grant No. 682/18 and 2137/19, and by the Cyber Security Research Center at Ben-Gurion University.
 The authors acknowledge the hospitality of the Center for Theoretical Physics at MIT.
 The icon $\stamp$ was downloaded from \url{http://icons8.com}, and is licensed under Creative Commons Attribution-NoDerivs 3.0 Unported.

+\BeforeBeginEnvironment{wrapfigure}{ } This work has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 756482).